 A Brief History Of La Marina, Cagliari

-Speaking of defensive measures, La Marina was also an enclosed area of the city, with its own defensive walls – that have been demolished long ago, to make space for the big roads passing through Cagliari – making it a fort before the already fortified area, of which some Bastioni (bastions) are still standing and are a famous attraction of the Castello district.
+Speaking of defensive measures, La Marina was also an enclosed area of the city, with its own defensive walls.
+They were demolished long ago, to make space for the big roads passing through Cagliari.
+In other words, it was a fort before the already fortified area, of which some Bastioni (bastions) are still standing and are a famous attraction of the Castello district.

 On the contrary, the only remains of the Marina walls are now part of the old Scala di Ferro Hotel, where several celebrities (like the Italian actor Totò, and the poet Gabriele d’Annunzio) stayed during their visits to Cagliari.